Sioux: Westward expansion of the Lakota

 As their territory expanded, so did the number of rival groups they encountered.
 They secured an alliance with the Northern Cheyenne and Northern Arapaho by the 1820s as intertribal warfare on the plains increased amongst the tribes for access to the dwindling population of buffalo.
 The alliance fought the Mandan, Hidatsa and Arikara for control of the Missouri River in North Dakota.
 By the 1840s, their territory expanded to the Powder River country in Montana, in which they fought with the Crow.
 Their victories over these tribes during this time period were aided by the fact those tribes were decimated by European diseases.
 Most of the Mandan, Hidatsa and Arikara were killed by smallpox and almost half the population of the Crow were killed due to smallpox, cholera and other diseases.
 In 1843, the southern Lakotas attacked Pawnee Chief Blue Coat's village near the Loup in Nebraska, killing many and burning half of the earth lodges, and 30 years later, the Lakota again inflicted a blow so severe on the Pawnee during the Massacre Canyon battle near Republican River.
-By the 1850s, the Lakota would be known as the most powerful tribe on the Plains.
+By the 1850s, the Lakota were known as the most powerful tribe on the Plains.